AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 To facilitate the work of selectively forwarding portions of a scalable video bitstream, as is done by a Selective Forwarding Unit (SFU), certain information needs to be provided for each packet.
-The appendix of this specification defines how this information is communicated.
+Appendix A of this specification defines how this information is communicated.